-Relationship maps (also known as Circle, Venn or chapati diagrams and systems maps) map are used for analysis of interrelationships and power relations and ways of strengthening and upscaling these relationships.
+Relationship maps (also known as Circle, Venn or chapati diagrams and systems maps) are used for systemic analysis of organisations and networks, their stakeholders, interrelationships and power relations in order to prioritise actions for change.

-They can be adapted for any issue, used in any context and facilitated for any number of participants from individual level to very large collective planning processes.
+They can be adapted for any issue including: social support networks, leadership, markets, institutions.
+They can be used in any context and facilitated for any number of participants from individual level to very large collective planning processes.

 Types of Relationship Map